sammylevin10/TrailShare/README.md

 [TrailShare](http://sammylevin.com/trailshare) is a platform for discovering, saving, and navigating a neighborhood's best running and cycling trails.

+The image below redirects you to a screen recording of this full stack demo in action.

 [![Full Stack Demo](https://img.youtube.com/vi/2kM1xGDXZjM/0.jpg)](https://www.youtube.com/watch?v=2kM1xGDXZjM)

 ## Available Scripts